 “It’s great to see Tasmania in the top three with plenty of wineries, fine food and Hobart’s MONA adding to the food and art scene and attracting tourists from all over the country.”

 Ms La Bruniy says Wotif is expecting to see more Australian arrange holidays across Bass Strait in 2015 with the Apple Isle becoming a celebrated cultural and culinary target.

 The Wotif survey reveals 28 per cent of Australian travellers rank “visiting cultural destinations” as the top activity on their holiday to-do list with 26 per cent listing food and wine experiences as most important.

-“The Gold Coast and Cairns (are) in fourth and fifth place (as) Aussies can’t go past the beach as an ideal place to unwind.”
+“The Gold Coast and Cairns (below) are in fourth and fifth place as Aussies can’t go past the beach as an ideal place to unwind.”

 Ms La Bruniy explains 90 per cent of travellers have a favourite international holiday spot with Paris the ultimate destination.